-2.A Officers serving on part-time arrangements
+2.A Officers serving on part time arrangements

-2.1 PNB Circular 2014/9 and translation into regulations
+- 2.1 PNB circular 2014/9 and translation into regulations

-- 2.1.1 Changes to part-time working arrangements were detailed in PNB Circular 2014/9.
+- 2.1.1 Changes to part time working arrangements were detailed in PNB Circular 2014/9.
 These have still not been translated into Police Regulations and Determinations 2003.
 Once made, changes will cover the following:

-- Part-time appointments
+- Part time appointments

 - Probationary service in the rank of constable

 - Duty

 - Duty on a free day

 - Overtime

 - Public holidays and rest days

 - Annual leave

-- 2.1.2 In the meantime, for up-to-date information on part-time provisions, contact your Branch Board or refer to the PFEW advice leaflets on Part-Time Working - Remuneration Advice or Flexible Working - your rights and responsibilities, which includes information on:
+- 2.1.2 In the meantime, for up-to-date information on part time provisions, Branch Boards should refer members to the PFEW advice leaflets on Part Time Working Remuneration Advice or Flexible Working your rights and responsibilities, which includes information on:

 - Pay for additional hours worked/overtime

 - Duty rosters

 - Annual leave

 - Public holidays

-- Free day on a public holiday
+- Public holidays falling on a free day

 - Duty day on a public holiday

 - Rest day on a public holiday

 - Rest day working

 - Free day working